You can easily activate Dark Mode on your Mac desktop and laptop to make the screen easier on your eyes, especially at night.

 Open TextEdit, click View, and uncheck Use Dark Background for Windows.

 Open the Notes app and press the Command + comma (,) keys to see its preferences.
 Next, check or uncheck the Use dark backgrounds for note content to set it as you like.

 Open the Maps app on your Mac and click Maps > Preferences.
 From here, use the Always use light map appearance option to set it to Light Mode or Dark Mode.

 How to set Safari on Mac to show websites in Dark Mode

 After you enable Dark Mode on your Mac, the websites you visit in Safari may automatically appear with a dark background if the administrator has set their website to honor the system Dark Mode.
 In case the website continues to be in Light Mode, try to find a button there to enable Dark Mode.
 And if you don’t find it, use Reader Mode, which will show the main textual parts of the website in Dark Mode.

 Dark Mode and Dynamic Desktop

-Starting with macOS Mojave, Mac customers can take advantage of an awesome feature that plugs nicely into Dark Mode, called Dynamic Desktop.
-It automatically changes your desktop picture to match the time of day, as determined by Location Services on your Mac.
+You can take advantage of an awesome feature that plugs nicely into Dark Mode called Dynamic Desktop.
+It automatically changes the desktop picture to match the time of day, as determined by your location.